 Although traveling with very little money played a big role in my adventures, it was always hand-to-mouth and very tiring.

-I realized that I would be better off earning money at home and saving up for a trip, but how to do that with art?
+I realized that I would be better off earning money at home and saving up for a trip, but how?
+I still wanted to combine art and travel.
 I found the answer in New Zealand.

 When I was in Russell there was a small gallery situated near the jetty and he was selling prints of his drawings.
 I saw the tourists arrive every day and this guy was doing well.